greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/textsearch/dictionaries.html.md

 ## <a id="stop-words"></a>Stop Words

 Stop words are words that are very common, appear in almost every document, and have no discrimination value.
 Therefore, they can be ignored in the context of full text searching.
-For example, every English text contains words like a and the, so it is useless to store them in an index.
+For example, every English text contains words like `a` and `the`, so it is useless to store them in an index.
 However, stop words do affect the positions in `tsvector`, which in turn affect ranking:

 ```
-SELECT to_tsvector('english','in the list of stop words');
+SELECT to_tsvector('english', 'in the list of stop words');
         to_tsvector
 ----------------------------
  'list':3 'stop':5 'word':6